 Defamation Case Docket

-Remember, when you follow a case, you need to remove any bias or preconceived notions that you may have it, and the parties (the parties are also referred to as the litigants.
+Remember, when you follow a case you need to remove any bias or preconceived notions that you may have about the case and/or the parties.
+The parties may also be referred to as the litigants.
 Plaintiff(s) versus the defendant(s)).

-So think like a judge is supposed to think.
+So you need to think like a judge is supposed to think.
 Be impartial.
 Lady Justice is supposed to be blind.
 As such, whether you like or dislike Alan Dershowitz or CNN for whatever reason is irrelevant.
 Be neutral.

 Following proper judicial process in a defamation case

 In this case, attorney Alan Dershowitz sued CNN over statements made about him during a CNN broadcast.
 To view Dershowitz v.
 Cable News Network, Inc.’s court docket and filings you can go to courtlistner.com.